Best Office Chairs for Seniors [Finding a Good Ergonomic Office Chair]

 4. Serta Air Health and Wellness Executive Office Chair

-Serta is a brand that it is known for comfort through their very popular mattress line.
+Serta is a brand that is known for comfort through its very popular mattress line.
 And, they have taken some of that some technology and applied it to their executive office chair.

 But, generally, this chair would be best for people on the taller end of the height spectrum.